exercism/gleam/exercises/concept/secure-treasure-chest/.docs/instructions.md

 The function returns a `TreasureChest` containing the password and the value.

-If the password is shorter than 8 characters then the function should return an error.
+If the password is shorter than 8 characters then the function should return an error saying `Password must be at least 8 characters long`.

 ## 3. Define `open` function.